frederickobrien/the-whale-lines/news/passing-acquaintance-of-mass-murderer-says-he-seemed-nice-enough.md

 “It’s just heartbreaking,” Combs went on, with no sense of irony whatsoever.
 “The guy had a wife, kids, and now they don’t get to see him any more.
 A family torn apart, lives ruined.”

-Family members and loved ones were not approached for comment.
+Family members and loved ones of the victims were not approached for comment.